saylesss88/nix-book/src/vcs/git.md

 You can install Git by adding it to your system packages in your configuration.nix or via Home Manager:

+## Git Tips

+If you develop good git practices on your own repositories it will make it easier to contribute with others as well as get help from others.

+**Commit Tips**:

+**Every time a logical component is completed, commit it**.
+Smaller commits make it easier for other devs and yourself to understand the changes and roll them back if necessary.
+This also makes it easier to share your code with others to get help when needed and makes merge conflicts less frequent and complex.

+**Finish the component, then commit it**: There's really no reason to commit unfinished work, use `git stash` for unfinished work and `git commit` for when the logical component is complete.
+Use common sense and break complex components into logical chunks that can be finished quickly to allow yourself to commit more often.

+**Write Good Commit Messages**: Begin with a summary of your changes, add a line of whitespace between the summary and the body of your message.
+Make it clear why this change was necessary.
+Use consistent language with generated messages from commands like `git merge` which is imperative and present tense (`<<change>>`, not `<<changed>>` or `<<changes>>`)

+A **Git workflow** is a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner.
+Having a defined workflow lets you leverage Git effectively and consistently.
+This is especially important when working on a team.

+**Origin** is the _default name_ (alias) for the **remote repository** that your **local repository** is connected to, usually the one you cloned from.

+**Remote Repositories** are versions of your project that are hosted on the internet or network somewhere.

+- When you run `git push origin main`, you're telling Git to push your changes to the remote repo called `origin`.

+- You can see which URL `origin` points to with `git remote -v`.

+- You can have multiple remotes (like `origin`, `upstream`, etc.) each pointing to a different remote repo.
+Each of which is generally either read-only or read/write for you.
+Collaborating involves managing these remotes and pushing and pulling data to and from them when you need to share work.

+> ❗ You can have a remote repo on your local machine.
+The word "remote" doesn't
+> imply that the repository is somewhere else, only that it's elsewhere.

+- The name `origin` is just a convention, it's not special.
+It is automatically set when you clone a repo.

+**Local** is your local copy of the repository, git tracks the differences between **local** and **remote** which is a repo hosted elsewhere (e.g., GitHub GitLab etc.)

+The **Upstream** in Git typically refers to the original repository from which your local repository or fork was derived.
+The **Upstream** is the remote repo that serves as the main source of truth, often the original project you forked from.
+You typically fetch changes from upstream to update your local repo with the latest updates from the original project, but you don't push to upstream unless you have write access.

 ### A Basic Git Workflow